We can always do better.

 We have been with the same production partners from the very beginning, and over the years have built strong and mutually beneficial relationships we are proud of today.
 Working honestly and transparently with our workshops in Thailand and India means we have been able to drive change from within and continue to improve the way we create jewellery.

 We ensure time is taken to speak daily with our workshops and visit at least several times a year to ensure this relationship remains strong.
-We also request more formalised audits and data to ensure we are supported by the necessary facts and research.
+We also request more formalised audits (we work with both the RJC and ISO certification) and data to ensure we are supported by the necessary facts and research.
 We know we can’t do it all ourselves.
 This mix of personal and professional due-diligence ensures the safe, healthy, and fair working conditions, as well as gender equality and fair wages of the staff at each of our workshops.